-A 31-year-old man in good general health presented in May 2022 with four umbilicated lesions on the penis.
-He was on pre-exposure prophylaxis (PrEP) for HIV and reported having had condomless sex with men, including receptive anal intercourse.
+A 34-year-old man in good general health presented in May 2022 with 4 umbilicated lesions on the penis.
+He was on preexposure prophylaxis for human immunodeficiency virus (HIV) and reported having had condomless sex with men, including receptive anal intercourse.
 He did not report previous smallpox infection or vaccination.
-On physical exam, no lymphadenopathy was found, and oropharyngeal and anal inspection was normal.
+On physical examination, no lymphadenopathy was found, and oropharyngeal and anal inspection was normal.
 The patient did not report fever or any other symptoms.
-Skin lesions and pharyngeal swabs tested positive for MPXV by real-time orthopoxvirus PCR5 with a cycle threshold (Ct) of 16.5 and 35.3, respectively.
+Skin lesions and pharyngeal swabs tested positive for MPXV by real-time Orthopoxvirus polymerase chain reaction (PCR) [5] with cycle threshold (Ct) values of 16.5 and 35.3, respectively.
 He was also diagnosed with asymptomatic urinary Chlamydia trachomatis infection.
-Within two weeks, skin lesions spontaneously resolved without complications.
+Within 2 weeks, skin lesions spontaneously resolved without complications.

 On 1 December 2022, the patient reported persistent perianal pain without bleeding nor discharge.
-Symptoms had started two weeks before, on his return from Brazil in November 2022, where he had engaged in condomless anal intercourse with multiple male partners.
+Symptoms had started 2 weeks before, on his return from Brazil in November 2022, where he had engaged in condomless anal intercourse with multiple male partners.
 No other complaints or symptoms were reported.
-He related a last receptive anal intercourse two weeks before the presentation.
+He related a last receptive anal intercourse 2 weeks before the presentation.
 The patient did not recall any signs or symptoms of mpox among his partners, nor was he aware of an MPXV infection among them.
 Clinical examination found no skin lesion in the perianal region or other body parts.
 Apart from a slightly palpable painless right inguinal lymphadenopathy, the medical examination was normal.
 Four weeks after symptom onset, a proctologic examination revealed a small anal fissure but no typical mpox lesion.

 Sexually transmitted infectious diseases were screened using standard diagnostic tests.
-The anal swab done on 1 December came back positive for MPXV with a Ct of 27 and for Chlamydia trachomatis (non LGV).
+The anal swab done on 1 December 2022 came back positive for MPXV with a Ct of 27 and for C. trachomatis (non-lymphogranuloma venereum).
 The latter was treated with a 7-day course of doxycycline.
-HIV serology and viremia were negative, syphilis serology negative for acute infection.
+HIV serology and viremia were negative, and syphilis was serology negative for acute infection.
 On 13 December 2022, rectal and pharyngeal swabs were collected again and turned out negative.
 Orthopoxvirus PCR was also negative in the blood and urine on 13 December 2022.
-Total mpox antibodies were tested (Custom Monkeypox Human ELISA Kit, RayVio, Georgia, USA) on sera collected prior to the first episode in May 2022 and after the second in December 2022: they came back negative and positive, respectively.
-Unfortunately, no serum had been collected between the two episodes.
+Total MPXV antibodies were tested (Custom Monkeypox Human ELISA Kit, RayVio, Georgia)